OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 1. In the dialog, enter a name and choose the **OK** button.
 The name appears on the task pane and the dialog closes.

-1. Optionally, comment out the line `dialog.close();` in the `processMessage` function.
+1. Optionally, in the **./src/taskpane/taskpane.js** file, comment out the line `dialog.close();` in the `processMessage` function.
 Then repeat the steps of this section.
 The dialog stays open and you can change the name.
 You can close it manually by pressing the **X** button in the upper right corner.

     ![Screenshot of Excel, with an Open Dialog button visible in the add-in task pane and a dialog box displayed over the worksheet.](../images/excel-tutorial-dialog-open-2.png)